 Zhong Yao Cai.
 2008; College of Chemistry and Chemical Engineering, Shenzhen University, Shenzhen, China. wenzhen

-To remove harmful elements as copper, lead and arsenic from Fo Ti Polygonum multiflorum, a Chinese traditional medicine, by supercritical carbon dioxide extraction.
+To remove harmful elements as copper, lead and arsenic from Fo Ti Polygonum multiflorum, a Chinese traditional medicine.
 Our results show chelating extraction by supercritical CO2 can provide a non-destructive method to decrease the content of harmful elements from Fo Ti He Shoo Wu and other Chinese traditional medicines.

 Fo Ti He Shoo Wu side effects, caution,

 toxicity, and concerns, including liver toxicity

 Acute hepatitis associated with the use of an herbal supplement Polygonum multiflorum mimicking iron-overload syndrome.